polonia/polonia.github.io/README.md

+# Pedro Polonia github io website

+This website using Jekyll, was needing a big update, since i moved from Braga, Portugal to Belgium and later to yet other country.

+My goals changed and so should the content.

 # HMFAYSAL V2

 **[HMFAYSAL V2](http://v2.theevilgenius.tk)** is a two column responsive Jekyll theme by Engineer [Hossain Mohd Faysal](http://hmfaysal.tk) featuring a slide out drawer menu in mobile browsers.